 Chicago, IL

-Today, while stuck at home during the pandemic and not able to travel the world, I can picture myself sitting in my father’s theater seats and now watching the photos of my own travels since 1972 which have taken me to 43 countries around the world.
+While stuck at home during the pandemic in 2020 and not able to travel the world, I can picture myself sitting in my father’s theater seats and now watching the photos of my own travels since 1972 which have taken me to 43 countries around the world.
 (I have included my own slideshow throughout this post).
 I am yearning for adventure, for serendipity and for new experiences that create lasting memories like those that I wrote about above.

 Travel to me has been transformative and life changing.
 I have never been afraid to travel, nor have I had any really bad experiences.
 Though group travel has allowed me to meet many new friends, solo travel has allowed me to connect more with the locals.